 - BRCA proteins impact cells’ ability to repair DNA damage.
 The BRCA genes (BRCA1 and BRCA2) are tumor suppressor genes, which means that they prevent healthy cells from becoming cancerous.
 Their normal function is to repair damage to DNA, but when BRCA1 or BRCA2 is mutated and doesn’t work correctly, the accumulation of unrepaired DNA damage can ultimately lead to unregulated cell growth, or cancer.

 - BRCA mutations increase a person’s risk of several cancer types, including pancreatic.
 All genes exist in the body in pairs – meaning that you inherit one copy (or version) from each parent.
 People can be born with one healthy and one mutated version of BRCA, leading to an increased (but not inevitable) lifetime cancer risk.
 Cancer could develop only if the second, healthy copy of the BRCA1 or BRCA2 gene gets mutated or altered, which could happen due to an environmental exposure (like smoking) or a mistake in the cellular genetic machinery.

 - Ashkenazi Jews have a higher rate of BRCA mutations than the general American population.
 It is thought that around one in 40 individuals of Ashkenazi Jewish descent carry a BRCA1 or BRCA2 mutation.
 By contrast, studies have suggested that BRCA mutations occur in the range of one in 400 to one in 800 within the general non-Ashkenazi Jewish population.

-- For those with cancer, mutations to BRCA can inform and improve treatment Preliminary evidence suggests that cancer cells with BRCA mutations may respond particularly well to a certain type of chemotherapy as well as a targeted therapy called PARP inhibition.
+- For those with cancer, mutations to BRCA can inform and improve treatment.
+Evidence suggests that cancer cells with BRCA mutations may respond particularly well to a certain type of chemotherapy as well as a targeted therapy called PARP inhibition.
 A phase III clinical trial recently showed promising results using a PARP inhibitor in a specific group of patients with pancreatic cancer and BRCA mutations.